Voting Rights Restoration Efforts in Nevada

 A broad group of criminal justice professionals and civic organizations testified in support of the bill, including the: Nevada District Attorneys Association, Washoe County Public Defender, Clark County Public Defender, ACLU of Nevada, League of Women Voters of Nevada, Episcopal Diocese of Nevada, Nevada Attorneys for Criminal Justice, Libertarian Party of Nevada, and Progressive Leadership Alliance of Nevada.
 The Guinn Center for Policy Priorities published an op-ed calling on the governor to support the bill.

 The new law comes six years after Governor Brian Sandoval vetoed a more expansive voting rights restoration bill.
 A.B.
 181’s sponsor, Assembly Speaker Jason Frierson, stated that his bill was an attempt to address the governor’s concerns about that earlier legislation.
-See below section for more information on previous rights restoration efforts.
+See below for a sampling of the press coverage of the effort.

 - Sandoval signs 35 bills into law as session nears end, Ben Botkin, Las Vegas Review-Journal (June 4, 2017)